seberg/unitdtype/README.md

 * negative, positive
 * add, subtract
 * multiple, divide
+* matmul
 * fmod
 * hypot  (not sure if this is quite right)
 * maximum, minimum, fmax, fmin
 * comparisons (note that we never compare to 0).
+* Logical ufuncs (via casting to boolean)

 More are likely to be added and I may not updated the README.

 Many functions in NumPy should just work, however, e.g. sorting is not implemented.
-One caveat is that `np.prod` is _not_ implemented and this requires some new API to be designed to make work (similar for `matmul`).
+One caveat is that `np.prod` is _not_ implemented and this requires some new API to be designed to make work (similar to theoretical other generalized ufuncs if they need the number of elements to be worked on to figure out the result).

 Example?
 ```python3